A revealing photojournalism series.

 While working on The Boob Book Project initiative I ran into some truly inspiring women with their own mission to show diversity and open doors for conversation and change.
 Unanimously decided by The Toronto Caribbean Carnival Committee, Nadelle Lewis was chosen to be the face of the festival for 2019.
 After chatting with Nadelle I realized how similar her core mission was to mine.
 I couldn't be happier to see someone advocating and making change for plus-size designs.

 Plus size never looked so good with the Toronto Revellers section thanks to @rflavour @stylishreid and @everybodyplayahmas.
 I am so grateful for these conversations around changes to costumes that make people of all sizes feel sexy, confident, secure and beautiful to further enhance the Carnival experience.
 I am loving the new plus size bras!
 Supporting initiatives like this brings so much potential.
-I cant wait to see what next in 2021.
+I cant wait to see what next.

 Nadelle Lewis brings body positivity to Toronto’s Carnival

 BY CHAKA V. GRIER

 “I didn’t want my [plus] size to stop me from being able to participate in mas.
 I knew if I felt that way, there were other people who also felt the same,” says Lewis, who has taken part in Toronto’s Carnival for 16 years and Trinidad’s for 12.
 “I thought, get groups of people that aren’t accustomed to playing mas and I could be that liaison for them.”

 Creating a safe space for all to participate, whether a size 24 or size zero, became her mission five years ago when she founded everyBODYplayahmas, a body-positive movement for the Carnival community in Toronto.
 Since then, the former full-size model has taken on the role of model coordinator for Carnival events and Carnival runway shows, as well as activist.